NC State Extension Publications

 Skip to Summary

-Silage production is a bacterial driven process in which crop, moisture, theoretical length of cut (TLC), and density interplay to generate the proper anaerobic and acidic conditions necessary for producing quality silage.
+Silage production is a bacterial-driven process in which crop, moisture, theoretical length of cut (TLC), and density interplay to generate the proper anaerobic and acidic conditions necessary for producing quality silage.
 When the proper conditions occur, they inhibit the growth of spoilage microorganisms, such as molds and yeasts.
-The main objectives are to obtain a silo with less than 10% shrink, and silage that is stable for several days once exposed to air, high in nutritive value, and free of toxins.
-Strategies for achieving these objectives under different conditions have been outlined in this publication.
+The main objectives are to obtain a silo with less than 10% shrink and silage that is high in nutritive value and stable for several days once exposed to air.
+Strategies for achieving these objectives under different conditions are outlined in this publication.

 References